WebAssembly/tool-conventions/Linking.md

 The output data section is formed, essentially, by concatenating the data sections of the input files.
-Since the final location in linear memory of any given symbol is not known until link time, all references to data addresses with the code and data sections generate `R_WEBASSEMBLY_MEMORY_ADDR_*` relocation entries, which reference a data symbol.
+Since the final location in linear memory of any given symbol is not known until link time, all references to data addresses with the code and data sections generate `R_WASM_MEMORY_ADDR_*` relocation entries, which reference a data symbol.

 Segments are linked as a whole, and a segment is either entirely included or excluded from the link.